Virtual-Hex/virtual-hex-editor/README.md

   - [ ] Todo - Place Holder ( With the ability to serialize the editor, or parts team development could be a thing )

 - [ ] Provide Helper Methods
-  - [ ] LibGDX integration (Using Artemis without this library, with the data build from this editor)
+  - [ ] LibGDX integration (Using Artemis without this library, with the nativeData build from this editor)
   - [ ] LibGDX integration Usinig ImGui with LibGDX

 - [ ] JImGui Extension API